dfalster/dataMashR/README.md

     species, exampleSpecies1, latitude, 10.5, from paper (D Falster).
 	- `pdf-Aiba2005.pdf`:
 	- `questions.txt`:
-	- `studyContact.csv`: Who's responsible for the dataset?
-Email, address?
+	- `studyContact.csv`: Who's responsible for the dataset? emailed, address?
 	- `studyMetadata.txt`:
 	- `studyRef.csv`: a single line with the full reference where the dataset comes from.